fluid-framework/Fluid/README.md

 ## 💅 CSS only

-Fluid is a `CSS implementation only` means it components are `faster than JavaScript` Components but being a CSS only framework also means that for components like Alerts Popup User have to implement there own JavaScript Implementation and logics.
+Fluid is a `CSS implementation only` means it components are `faster than JavaScript` Components but being a CSS only framework also means that for components like Alerts Popup, User have to implement there own JavaScript Implementation and logics.

 ## 🌐 Browser Support